 To address these challenges, in collaboration with the Rwandan MOH, Venture Strategy Innovations (VSI) initiated a pilot project to operationalize the exemptions in the Revised Penal Code of 2012 with successful components including capacity building, community awareness, and data generation.
 Through retrospective record review in the 2 years following the legal reform and throughout prospective data collection during the last 5 months in 2014, the VSI pilot found around 5,000 women sought GBV services.
 However, of those GBV clients who were pregnant at the first or follow up visit, only one pregnant GBV client successfully navigated the criminal justice system and obtained the abortion she sought.

-These findings call into question whether or not the criminal justice system facilitates access based on legal exemptions or poses insurmountable barriers to actual abortion access for eligible women.
+These findings called into question whether or not the criminal justice system facilitated access based on legal exemptions or posed insurmountable barriers to actual abortion access for eligible women.
 Recommendations for further action based on findings from pilot research included continuing to work with communities to raise awareness, incorporating information into medical and nursing school curriculum as well as training existing providers, strengthening ties between relevant ministries, agencies, and provider and facility capacities, and further clarifying child defilement and the process for referrals for medical and judicial services.

 Building on these initial efforts, the Bixby Center assumed international NGO leadership of the project after the closure of VSI in March 2015.
-The current work is supported by transitional funding from the David and Lucile Packard Foundation and additional Bixby funds.
-During the new phase of the project, the Bixby Center is continuing VSI’s collaboration with the MOH including on-going data collection from eight initial sites and expansion of implementation to six new sites.
-As part of project scale up, the Bixby Center is working with the MOH to prioritize the recommendations from pilot research while supporting and expanding existing efforts and also designing and implementing new ones.
+The work was supported by transitional funding from the David and Lucile Packard Foundation and additional Bixby funds.
+During this phase of the project, the Bixby Center continued VSI’s collaboration with the MOH including on-going data collection from eight initial sites and expansion of implementation to six new sites.
+As part of project scale up, the Bixby Center worked with the MOH to prioritize the recommendations from pilot research while supporting and expanding existing efforts and also designed and implemented new ones.

 In moving forward, the Bixby Center seeks to further identify potential bottlenecks in the process and highlight persistent ones, study the practical application of the revised code and feasibility of using the new exemption to access services, and identify the implications for access to legal, safe abortion and impact on maternal mortality and morbidity in Rwanda due to unsafe abortion.

-As with the pilot project, program implementation for the scale-up efforts involves three core components, including, capacity building, community sensitization, and evidence generation.
+As with the pilot project, program implementation for the scale-up efforts involved three core components, including, capacity building, community sensitization, and evidence generation.

-Overview of key themes & recommendations emerging from pilot research for follow up during current scale up project and beyond:
+Overview of key themes & recommendations emerging from pilot research for follow up during the scale up project and beyond: